memonji/gender-biases-exploration/README.md

 In this repository, you will find:

 - **Overall_neighbors_comparison:** The script used to extract relevant target words neighbors from pre-built semantic spaces.
+- This script has been used to investigate specific words representation in the spaces between diverse languages.
-- **Subspaces_creation:** The script used to extract cosine similarity comparison matrices of selected words from pre-built spaces.
+- **Subspaces_creation:** The script used to select specific words lists from the different spaces and extract cosine similarity comparison matrices within them.
+- The matrices files are stored as CSV files in the matrices folder.
-- **Main:** User interactive script to compute different metrics over the built matrices (top similarity pairs, most similar words to target input ones, heatmaps)
+- **Main:** User interactive script to compute different metrics over the built matrices.
+Those are:
-- **Matrices:** CSV files with built comparison matrices and representative heatmaps.
+  - top similarity pairs,
+  - most similar words to target ones,
+  - heatmaps (stored in /matrices/heatmaps/ folder).